 Now with multiple pets in the family, we will probably soon have to look at getting some CBD for cats and dogs to help with the health issues that might crop up among them.
 We have heard from many friends that CBD can help with a number of problems, even for our furry friends!
 Whatever be the case, we love having them around.
 They’re family now.

 And, to be honest, the holidays are that much better because of our pets.
+I’ve actually bought my wife some needle felted animals as her Christmas gift because she loves our pets so much.
+Animals really are fantastic, aren’t they!
 If you’ve never had the joy of God’s furry creatures being a part of your life, try to adopt one from a nearby shelter, if possible.
 They have the ability to teach us more about our Creator and draw us closer to him.